Sally of Balance Books found a passion for a numbers and a new career

 While Sally was making her way through her studies, she had a first child Mia and raised her as a single mother.
 Despite juggling parenthood and her studies, Sally was still keen to forge her own path in bookkeeping.

 So after completing all her certificates she made the decision to start her own bookkeeping business and set up Sally Hams Business Solutions.
-It ticked along for a while but she quickly realized she needed a brand that could expand and grow with her – and Balance Books was born.
+It ticked along for a while but she quickly realised she needed a brand that could expand and grow with her – and Balance Books was born.

 However, she still had to solve the problem of how to take on more clients.
 Making the move from desktop software to Xero cloud accounting software changed everything.